 Unlike consultants and coaches, a relationship with a mentor does not end once a contract is up or a program has been completed.
 While a mentor might be most active with you and your business over a certain period of time, they are usually “for life.”
 They welcome your calls and emails over time and love to hear about your progress.
 They will also often continue to address any issues you’ve been dealt on an ongoing basis.

 Because you spend so much time with your mentor, your relationship feels more personal.
 They are a dependable ear and a sturdy sounding board who also look to help you develop your own skills.
 A mentor gives you the gift of their own knowledge and experience.
+A mentor also personalizes recommendations specifically for you.

 Why is “mentor” our favorite?

-Her passion for individualized business mentorship pairs perfectly with her experience as a practitioner.
+Ashley’s passion for individualized business mentorship pairs perfectly with her experience as a practitioner.
 Not only has she “been there and done that,” but she knows that every provider and every business is unique.
 That’s why she has developed so many diverse tools and resources that you can use to grow your business and change lives.
 She will even help you decide which of the above roles YOU play for YOUR clients.

 Quick food for thought: What role do you play for your own clients?